O'Day 19

-The O'Day 19 is an American trailerable sailboat that was designed by John Deknatel of C. Raymond Hunt Associates, as a racer-cruiser and first built in 1979.

-The O'Day 19 was replaced by the O'Day 192 in the company's product line.
+The O'Day 19 is a recreational keelboat designed by John Deknatel of C. Raymond Hunt Associates built by the O'Day Corp. in the United States from 1979 to 1982.
+It was replaced by the O'Day 192 in the company's product line.

-Production

-The design was built by the O'Day Corp., at that time, part of Bangor Punta Corp., in the United States.
-Production ran from 1979 until 1982.

 Design

-The O'Day 19 is a recreational keelboat, built predominantly of fiberglass.
-It has a fractional sloop rig, a raked stem, a slightly reverse transom, a transom-hung rudder controlled by a tiller and a fixed stub keel, with a centerboard.
+The O'Day 19 is a recreational sailboat with a fixed stub keel and a centerboard, built predominantly of fiberglass.
+It has a fractional sloop rig, a raked stem, a slightly reverse transom, and a transom-hung rudder controlled by a tiller.
 It displaces 1400 lb empty and carries 300 lb of ballast, of which 52 lb is the centerboard weight.

 The boat has a draft of 4.33 ft with the centerboard extended and 1.00 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer.

 The boat is normally fitted with a small 3 to 5 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for two people, with a double "V"-berth in the bow.
 The galley is located on the port side just forward of the companionway ladder.
 The galley is equipped with an ice box.
 The head is located at the companionway on the starboard.
 Cabin headroom is 46 in.

 The design has a PHRF racing average handicap of 218 and a hull speed of 5.5 kn.